maru-koch/Votal/README.md

 - Voting manager
 - custom logo
 - users can preload participants names and email addresses as csv. the participants will automatically be sent the link to participate in polls, nomination and elections
+- payment calculator base on number of voters to be registered on the platform
+- Eligible voter: define a criteria for selecting those eligible to vote
+-